ag2816/AimesIowaHousingPricePredictions/README.md

 # AimesIowaHousingPricePredictions
-Linear Regression to predict house sale prices in Ames Iowa
+Linear Regression to predict house sale prices in Ames Iowa.
+This is for the Kaggle competition: https://www.kaggle.com/c/house-prices-advanced-regression-techniques

 <h2>The Data</h2>
 This is a very detailed dataset containing 79 features describing sold houses in great detail.
 My goal was to develop a model for predicting house prices